-8.300.2.A In-Network Hospitals
+8.300.2.A In-State Hospitals

-- 1. In order to qualify as an in-network Hospital, a Hospital must: - a. be located in Colorado - b. be certified for participation as a Hospital in the Medicare Program; - c. have an approved Application for Participation with the Department; and - d. have a fully executed contract with the Department. - A border-state Hospital (located outside of Colorado) which is more accessible to clients who require Hospital services than a Hospital located within the state may be an innetwork Hospital by meeting the requirements of 10 CCR 2505-10 Section 8.300.2.A.1.b - c.
+- 1. In order to qualify as an in-state Hospital, a Hospital must: - a. be located in Colorado - b. be certified for participation as a Hospital in the Medicare Program; - c. have an approved Application for Participation with the Department; and - d. have a fully executed contract with the Department. - 2.
+A border-state Hospital (located outside of Colorado) which is more accessible to clients who require Hospital services than a Hospital located within the state may be an in-state Hospital by meeting the requirements of 10 CCR 2505-10 Section 8.300.2.A.1.b c.
 The Department shall make the proximity determination for Hospitals to enroll as a border-state Hospital. - 3.
-In-network and out-of-network Hospitals located in Colorado shall be surveyed by the CDPHE.
+In-state Hospitals located in Colorado shall be surveyed by the CDPHE.
 Failure to satisfy the requirements of CDPHE may cause the Department to institute corrective action as it deems necessary.

-8.300.2.B Out-of-Network Hospitals
+8.300.2.B Out-of-State Hospitals

-An out-of-network Hospital, including out-of-state Hospitals, may receive payment for emergency Hospital services if:
+An out-of-state Hospital may receive payment for emergency Hospital services if:

-- 1. the services meet the definition of Emergency Care; - 2. the services are covered benefits;

-- 3. the Hospital agrees on an individual case basis not to charge the client, or the client's relatives, for items and services which are covered Medicaid benefits, and to return any monies improperly collected for such covered items and services; and - 4. the Hospital has an approved Application for Participation with the Department.
+- 1. the services meet the definition of Emergency Care; - 2. the services are covered benefits; - 3. the Hospital agrees on an individual case basis not to charge the client, or the client's relatives, for items and services which are covered Medicaid benefits, and to return any monies improperly collected for such covered items and services; and - 4. the Hospital has an approved Application for Participation with the Department.